skyceeee/Freecodecamp-MachineLearning/README.md

-🧠 FreeCodeCamp - Machine Learning with Python Projects This repository contains solutions to the required projects from the freeCodeCamp Machine Learning with Python Certification.
+# 🧠 FreeCodeCamp - Machine Learning with Python Projects

+This repository contains solutions to the required projects from the freeCodeCamp Machine Learning with Python Certification.

 Each project is organized in its own folder or notebook.

-📁 Projects
-🎮 Rock, Paper, Scissors AI Bot
-A Python bot that learns and adapts to beat rule-based opponents in Rock-Paper-Scissors with at least 60% accuracy using pattern recognition.

-Highlights:

-✅ Tracks opponent move patterns

-✅ Predicts next move

-✅ Beats 4 different bots with >60% win rate

-✅ Challenge passed (tested with play() and test_module.py)

-Files:
-rps_project/rps.py, rps_project/main.py

-🐱🐶 Cats vs Dogs - Image Classifier
-A convolutional neural network (CNN) model built with TensorFlow/Keras to classify cat and dog images with at least 63% accuracy (bonus for >70%).

-Progress:

-🔄 Currently in progress

-📓 Notebook uploaded

-File:
-cats_vs_dogs/cats_vs_dogs_classifier.ipynb

-📚 Book Recommendation Engine (KNN)
-A content-based book recommendation system built using K-Nearest Neighbors (KNN) on the Book-Crossings dataset.

-Highlights:

-✅ Filters low-interaction users and books

-✅ Uses cosine similarity to find similar books

-✅ Returns top 5 book recommendations

-✅ Passed all freeCodeCamp test requirements

-File:
-book_recommendation_engine_knn.ipynb

-💸 Linear Regression Health Costs Calculator
-A regression model to predict individual healthcare costs based on personal attributes using TensorFlow/Keras.

-Highlights:

-✅ Encodes categorical data numerically

-✅ Scales numerical features

-✅ Achieves MAE (Mean Absolute Error) < $3500

-✅ Passed all freeCodeCamp test requirements

-File:
-linear_regression_health_costs.ipynb

-✉️ Neural Network SMS Text Classifier
-A binary classification model that classifies SMS messages as "ham" (normal) or "spam" (advertisement).

-Highlights:

-✅ Preprocessing with tokenization and padding

-✅ Embedding layer and dense layers

-✅ Predicts messages correctly

-✅ Passed all freeCodeCamp test requirements

-File:
-fcc_sms_text_classification.ipynb

-🚀 Technologies Used
-Python 3

-Pandas / NumPy / Matplotlib

-Scikit-learn

-TensorFlow / Keras

-Google Colaboratory

-Git & GitHub

-✨ This repository reflects real-world ML workflows and project structures, completed as part of the freeCodeCamp Machine Learning with Python certification.
+---

+# 📁 Projects

+## 🎮 Rock, Paper, Scissors - AI Bot

+This project is part of the freeCodeCamp Machine Learning with Python curriculum.
+The goal is to build an AI bot that can play rock-paper-scissors and win at least **60%** of games against multiple predefined opponents.

+### 🚀 Project Overview
+- ✅ Tracks opponent move patterns
+- ✅ Predicts next move
+- ✅ Beats 4 different bots with >60% win rate
+- ✅ Challenge passed (tested with `play()` and `test_module.py`)

+📂 **Files:** `rps_project/rps.py`, `rps_project/main.py`

+---

+## 🐱🐶 Cats vs Dogs - Image Classifier

+This project builds a CNN (Convolutional Neural Network) model using TensorFlow/Keras to classify cat and dog images with at least **63% accuracy** (bonus for >70%).

+### 🚀 Project Overview
+- 🔄 Currently in progress
+- 📓 Notebook uploaded
+- 🎯 Model training pending

+📂 **Files:** `cats_vs_dogs/cats_vs_dogs_classifier.ipynb`

+---

+## 📚 Book Recommendation Engine (KNN)

+This project develops a book recommendation system using the K-Nearest Neighbors (KNN) algorithm on the Book-Crossings dataset.

+### 🚀 Project Overview
+- ✅ Filters low-interaction users and books
+- ✅ Uses cosine similarity to find similar books
+- ✅ Returns top 5 book recommendations
+- ✅ Passed all freeCodeCamp test requirements

+📂 **Files:** `book_recommendation_engine_knn.ipynb`

+---

+## 💸 Linear Regression Health Costs Calculator

+This project trains a regression model to predict healthcare costs based on personal data.

+### 🚀 Project Overview
+- ✅ Encodes categorical data numerically
+- ✅ Scales numerical features
+- ✅ Achieves Mean Absolute Error (MAE) < $3500
+- ✅ Passed all freeCodeCamp test requirements

+📂 **Files:** `linear_regression_health_costs.ipynb`

+---

+## ✉️ Neural Network SMS Text Classifier

+This project classifies SMS messages as either "ham" (normal) or "spam" (advertisement) using a simple neural network.

+### 🚀 Project Overview
+- ✅ Tokenization and padding
+- ✅ Embedding and Dense layers
+- ✅ High validation accuracy
+- ✅ Passed all freeCodeCamp test requirements

+📂 **Files:** `fcc_sms_text_classification.ipynb`

+---

+# 🛠️ Technologies Used

+- Python 3
+- TensorFlow / Keras
+- Pandas / NumPy / Matplotlib
+- Scikit-learn
+- Google Colaboratory
+- Git & GitHub

+---

+> 🌟 This repository reflects real-world ML workflows and project structures completed as part of the freeCodeCamp Machine Learning with Python Certification.